 That Sweet City (RRP £12.99) can be purchased on-line from eg Amazon and Waterstones, from all good bookshops or, at a discount (£10 + P&P direct from me)

 That Mighty Heart : Visions of London

-A unique guide to London that offers seven different walks, in different areas of London, illustrated with poetry and original illustrations.
-It presents a unqiue look at London suitable for the walker, the poetry reader and the lover of watercolours.
+A guide to London that offers seven different walks, in different areas of London, illustrated with poetry and original illustrations.
+It presents a unique look at London suitable for the walker, the poetry reader and the lover of watercolours.

 In 1802 William Wordsworth, the great Romantic poet, gazed over London and claimed “Earth has not anything to show more fair”.
 Two centuries after his famous sonnet “Upon Westminster Bridge”, That Mighty Heart offers a visual and poetic tribute to a city that today has even stronger claims to be one of the greatest in the world.

 Designed in the form of seven walks across and around London, and radiating out in all directions from the heart of the city, this book portrays in paint and verse the buildings, parks and sights, both famous and less well-known, that have shaped its history, and contribute to its continuing fascination.

 The first sequence of poems and paintings focuses on Westminster, taking the reader (and walker) from Westminster Bridge via the Houses of Parliament to Buckingham Palace.
 The second follows a route through the Kensington area, including Harrods, the Royal Albert Hall and Kensington Palace.
 The third takes in the British Museum and Covent Garden.
 The fourth threads its way through the heart of London, from Piccadilly Circus to The Old Bailey, via Trafalgar Square, the National Gallery and Cleopatra’s Needle.
 The fifth crosses the City of London, finishing at the Tower of London and Tower Bridge.
 The sixth sequence follows the towpath westwards along the south bank of the Thames.